mozilla/CANOSP-2019/server/README.md

 You can submit arbitrary JSON blobs to the server using HTTP POST.

 A sample curl invocation that will work is:

+Note the port `8090` below.

+If you are running native locally -the port will be 8000.
+Port 8090 is used if you are running in a docker container.

 ```
 curl -d '{"key1":"value1", "key2":"value2"}' \